kognise/obsidian-aviation/FAR/Volume 4/C Licensing/0417 Launch safety.md

 # B417.9   Aircraft hazard areas analysis

-\(a\) *General.* A launch operator must perform an aircraft hazard areas analysis as required by §417.223(b).
+\(a\) *General.* A launch operator must perform an aircraft hazard areas analysis as required by [[Volume 4/C Licensing/0417 Launch safety.md#§417.223   Flight hazard area analysis.|§417.223]](b).
 A launch operator's aircraft hazard areas analysis must determine the aircraft hazard area in the vicinity of the launch site and the aircraft hazard area in the vicinity of each planned impact location as required by this section.

 \(b\) *Aircraft hazard areas analysis input.* A launch operator must account for the following inputs to determine the aircraft hazard areas: